JayAtMobli/journey-code-test-ios/README.md

 I have implemented unit testing for the core functions, although there isn't much logic to test in this small project.

+## Updated code for iOS 16

+---

+NavigationView and NavigationLink(destination: isActive: label:) were deprecated in iOS 16.
+I have implemented changes in "iOS16" branch.